 New Faculty Report Highlights Ongoing Inequalities in the Representation, Pay, and Promotion of Women and Minorities

-The representation of both women and minorities decreases with progression in rank, according to the 2020 CUPA-HR Faculty in Higher Education Report released today.
-This decrease is not limited to faculty who were promoted long ago; the decrease is seen even in faculty promoted within the past year.
+According to data from this year’s Faculty in Higher Education Annual Report, representation of both women and minorities decreases with progression in rank.
+The decrease is not limited to faculty who were promoted long ago but is seen even in faculty promoted within the past year.

-Nearly half (47 percent) of all full-time faculty are women, and more than one-fifth (22 percent) are racial/ethnic minorities.
-In contrast, only 43 percent of department heads/chairs are women, and only 16 percent are minority.
+And while nearly half (47 percent) of all full-time faculty are women, and more than one-fifth (22 percent) are racial/ethnic minorities, only 43 percent of department heads/chairs are women, and only 16 percent are minority.

 - Tenure-track faculty received the largest median increase in salary (1.93 percent) than they have since 2015-16.

 - The disciplines with the highest median salaries for new assistant professors (both tenure track and non-tenure teaching) are Business, Computer Science, and Engineering.
 The discipline with the most new hires in 2019-20 is Health Professions.
 The discipline with the most hiring growth (30 percent) in the past year is Agriculture.

 - More than three-fourths of full-time faculty hold doctoral degrees, and doctoral institutions have the highest percentage (83 percent) of doctoral-degree faculty.
 Almost nine of the 10 tenure-track faculty hold a doctoral degree, whereas only five of 10 non-tenure teaching faculty hold a doctoral degree.

 - The discipline of Family/Consumer Sciences has the highest percentage of female faculty.
 The discipline of Area/Cultural Studies has the highest percentage of minorities.